France–Indonesia relations: Capital punishment

 In 2015, a French citizen Serge Atlaoui, is facing deathrow in Indonesian prison.
 During the raid on a factory producing ecstasy in Tangerang, in 2005, the Indonesian police busted Atlaoui there.
 He was subsequently convicted in 2007 for the possession of 138 kilograms of crystal methamphetamine, 290 kg of ketamine and 316 drums of precursor substances.
 Atlaoui has repeatedly denied the charges; saying that he was installing industrial machinery in what he thought was an acrylics factory.

 On 22 April 2015, French President Francois Hollande warned Indonesia that the execution would damage the relations between the two nations.
 Atlaoui was spared from the execution on 29 April 2015, and currently, his sentence is being postponed.
 France is strongly opposed to the death penalty in any place and in any context, not only when the life of a French national is at stake.
 France has been abolitionist since 1981.
 Diplomatic relations are described as 'normal' despite the Atlaoui case.

 In 2025, after spending nearly 20 years behind bars, Atlaoui was repatriated to France in early February.
 Atlaoui also has been suffering from cancer and received weekly treatment at a hospital in Jakarta.

 Defense Ties

 After France and Australia heated relations with AUKUS debacle, France moves closer with Indonesia for the security of Indo-Pacific Region and also sells 42 Dassault Rafale fighters alongside Scorpène submarines.

 State visit of President Emmanuel Macron to Indonesia (2025)

 From 27 to 29 May 2025, French President Emmanuel Macron paid a state visit to Indonesia at the invitation of President Prabowo Subianto, as part of his tour of Southeast Asia.

 During the bilateral meeting held at the Merdeka Palace in Jakarta on 28 May 2025, both leaders reaffirmed their commitment to strengthening the France–Indonesia strategic partnership established in 2011.

-Key highlights of the visit included: